mehedi-sharif/soulspring/content/_index.md

     video: images/how-it-works/video-01.mp4
     quote:
       enable: true
-      content: Onboarding   |   Holistic Diagnostics and Assessment
+      content: "|   Onboarding   |   Holistic Diagnostics and Assessment"
       description: The journey begins by understanding the cause rather than focusing on the symptoms.
 Non-invasive diagnostic tests and assessments allow us to look for stressors, toxins, dysregulations, and imbalances so that we can isolate the root cause(s) of your health challenge(s).
   - image: images/how-it-works/image-01.jpg
     video: ''